 Symptoms and Prevention

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
 The virus is thought to spread mainly between people who are in close contact with one another (within 6 feet) and through respiratory droplets produced when an infected person coughs, sneezes or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms.
 It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it, and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

-The COVID-19 pandemic is an emerging, rapidly evolving situation which Cape Cod Healthcare is carefully monitoring in conjunction with public health partners at all levels.
-We will continue to provide updated information as it becomes available.
+Cape Cod Healthcare is carefully monitoring the status of COVID-19 in conjunction with public health partners at all levels and will continue to provide updated information as it becomes available.

 What are the symptoms of the COVID-19 infection?